wttech/jmeter-aem-templates/README.md

         * uses ${think-time-deviation} and ${think-time-constant} variables
     * Throughput Controller
         * demonstrates hot to split users in percentage manner e.g.: New users vs Returning users
+		* Demonstrates usage of Module Controllers (reusable blocks of scripts)
         * HTTP Cache manager - simulating caching assets in browser
         * HTTP request Sampler
             * Response Assertion
         * Transaction Controller
             * Demonstrates how to embed multiple samples into one Transaction.
             * "Log in" POST request
+* Modules Thread:
+	* implementation of modules.
 	* "Activate Page EXAMPLE" Thread group
 		* Activates content from ${content-demo} variable using AEM etc/replication/treeactivation.html servlet
 		* Hits Author to push correct flow of invalidation: Author->Publish->Dispatcher
 * Set of useful graphs that can be used to import .cvs result file and analyze test results.
 * Simple Data Writer CSV
     * Configured to write samples only to .csv file